erangell/azurewordpress/readme.md

 * Uses git repo to pull and update WordPress source files
     https://github.com/bartr/wordpressfiles/
-* SSL support with self-signed certificates (ignore the browser warning)
+* SSL support with self-signed certificates (ignore the browser warning) Replace keys with your SSL values via environment variables
-* SSL is configured to use apache.pem and apache.key
-    By default, the snake oil keys are copied to apache.pem and apache.key
-    Replace keys with your SSL values via environment variables
 * SSL support for connecting to Azure MySQL
 * Web tier runs on Azure App Services for Linux or any Docker container